Descenders

-Descenders is a cycling video game developed by Dutch studio RageSquid and published by No More Robots.
+Descenders is a cycling game developed by RageSquid and published by No More Robots.
 It was released for Linux, macOS, Windows, and Xbox One on 7 May 2019, for PlayStation 4 on 25 August 2020, for Nintendo Switch on 6 November 2020 and Xbox Series X/S on 8 June 2021.
 A mobile version for iOS and Android was released on 4 August 2022.

+A sequel, Descenders Next, was released for Windows, Xbox One, and Xbox Series X/S on 21 July 2025.
+It is expected to be released for PlayStation at a later date.

 Gameplay

 Descenders is a downhill mountain biking video game which puts players in different environments.
 Each level in the game is procedurally generated.
 In each level, the player races a downward course on a relatively dirt trail.
 During the trials, the player gains opportunities to perform tricks with their bicycle.
 Each level also presents a set of random objectives to complete, such as performing a trick a certain number of times, or finishing a race within a certain time.
 Each level also contains checkpoints which serve as respawn points upon bailing.
 Bail often, and the player fails the level.